-The PID Photo Essay Contest is for digital shows of images taken by PSA members.
+The PID Photo Essay Contest is for digital shows of still images and/or video taken by PSA members.
 An essay must have a theme or storyline.
 Text, music, sound effects, still images, video clips, narration, transitions, drone/GoPro stills and video, and digital special effects are allowed.
 Essays are judged on the photography, storyline, and presentation.
-There is a Color and a Monochrome section.
+NEW FOR 2017: There are three sections: Color, Monochrome, and Video.

-Online entry only - use the Entry form and video upload area for essay upload and to fill out the entry form and upload your essay.
+- Online entry only - use the Entry form and video upload area to fill out the entry form and upload your essay.

 - Members can enter only one (1) PID Photo Essay in each section: Color, Monochrome, and Video (Color and/or Monochrome).
 A specific essay may be submitted to only one PSA division each year.

 - Judging criteria - Word Doc or PDF.

-- Entrants receive cumulative score of three judges for each of the judging criteria and total score for each essay entered
+- Following the judging, entrants receive the cumulative score of the three judges for each of the judging criteria and the total score for each essay entered.

 - First, Second, and Third Place medals will be awarded in each section, if warranted.

-- Three Honorable Mention (HM) ribbons will be awarded in each section, if warranted.
+- Four Honorable Mention (HM) ribbons will be awarded in each section, if warranted.

 - The Award essays are presented at the PSA Annual Conference.